-Steroids can stimulate your appetite, leading you to eat more and gain weight.
-Steroids can also temporarily affect how your body stores fat; it may start to build up in areas such as your face, while you lose weight from your arms and legs.
+Steroids can increase your appetite, leading you to eat more and gain weight.
+They can also temporarily affect how your body stores fat.
+It may start to build up in your face, giving it a puffy-like appearance.
+You may also lose weight from your arms and legs.

 Steroids play an important role in regulating the balance of water and salt in your body.
-Sometimes, steroid medication causes you to keep too much fluid in your body, which can make you feel bloated.
-It can also lead to swollen ankles, hands or feet, and puffiness around your eyes.
+Sometimes, steroid medication causes you to keep too much fluid in your body (known as ‘fluid retention’ or ‘water retention’).
+This can cause bloating, swollen ankles, hands and/or feet, and puffiness around your eyes.

 To ease fluid retention, avoid standing for long periods of time.
 You might also find that it helps to raise your legs when you are lying down.
-Gentle exercise – even a short walk – can help, too.
+Taking gentle exercise, such as a short walk, can help, too.

 - being very thirsty

 - passing a lot of urine, especially at night

 - frequent infections (such as thrush)

 - cuts and grazes that take a long time to heal

 Your doctor should investigate the causes of your symptoms and advise you accordingly.
 Let your healthcare professionals know that you have had, or are taking, steroids.

 If you already have diabetes, monitor your blood glucose levels carefully while you are on steroid medication.
 You should be referred to a specialist diabetes nurse for further advice, which may include adjusting your medication.
 If you don’t receive this support, ask for it.